hashtaginfosec/vagrantlab/README.md

 * https://github.com/UNT-CAS/Vagrant-AD-Lab
 * https://github.com/clong/DetectionLab

 It's a work in progress.
 Requires VirtualBox.
 Currently tested on Windows 10 host with Vagrant.
+Spins up 4 machines so you'll need about thiiiiiiiiiiiiiiiiiiiiiiiiiiiis much space.

 **Couple active accounts to know about**:
 * vagrant:vagrant - is domain admin in case you need to troubleshoot